daynawilson/the-tea-cozy/README.md

 # the-tea-cozy
-Tea Cozy project from Codecademy
+Tea Cozy project using HTML and CSS from Codecademy.